 - Use your finger dipped in water, to moisten the edges of the bottom crust.

-- Top the apple mixture with second crust.
-Press the two crusts together at the edges.
+Top the apple mixture with second crust.
+Press the two crusts together at the edges and flute, if desired, with your fingers or a fork.
 Cut a few steam vents into the top crust.

 - (At this point you can either refrigerate the pie for up to 24 hours before baking, or bake immediately.
 If you refrigerate it, let the pie come to room temperature before baking.)